Oticon A/S: Oticon announces a revolutionary new hearing aid style: Oticon Zeal, the world's most discreet, complete hearing aid

 The perfect match: Oticon Zeal and Oticon Intent

 Oticon Zeal is launching in phases, meaning availability will vary from market to market.
-To explore more about this revolutionary hearing aid Oticon Zeal, visit (https://www.oticon.global/)
+To explore more about this revolutionary hearing aid Oticon Zeal, visit Oticon.global.

 About Oticon